 Divorce: unreasonable behaviour

-In passing there is a secondary reason.
-The law is clear that who wins what in a divorce cannot and will not affect the subsequent financial and children proceedings.
+The law is clear that whatever happened leading up to a divorce cannot and will not affect the subsequent financial and children proceedings.
 However, that is not how it works in practice.
 Every judge is a human being.
 He or she is no less subject to sub-conscious influences than the rest of us.
 If you have agreed in your divorce negotiations that your behaviour has been unreasonable then your ex-spouse’s solicitor will be very quick to use the circumstances against you when it comes to sorting out financial matters or children arrangements.

 The problem is that if you do not defend against allegations appearing in the final version of the divorce petition, whatever you have “agreed” becomes uncontested truth.
 If you agree that you have frequently raised your voice, it will follow that you are subject to bouts of violent temper.
 If you rush out of the house to avoid a shouting match, you will be cast as a loner with insufficient social skills to bring up children.
-Yoiu cannot win.
-(But in a moment we will tell you how you can).
+Yoiu cannot win, except by contesting what is untrue.

 It is not just about what is in the petition you have agreed not to defend.
 It is also about how you behave in court.
 No judge will ever admit to being prejudiced by someone’s clothes or hair or loud voice or obvious poverty, But they all are.
 Remember again, these are human beings, making decisions in your particular case.
 They can decide pretty much what they like.
 Inevitably, they do not always get it right.
 A physically attractive person with a pleasant manner will be favoured.
 Reason will be favoured over anxiety or anger.
 Where young children are concerned, women will be favoured over men.
 It may even be assumed that a man can more easily maintain an income (children apart).

-R. is having a sexual relationship with CR and wants to divorce P. for 'unreasonable' behaviour.
-In this case it might be better for P. to divorce R. for adultery.
+For example: if Alice is having a sexual relationship with Peter and wants to divorce Rob for 'unreasonable' behaviour, it might be better for Rob to divorce Alice for adultery.

-There is not easy answer to this.
+There is no easy answer to this.
 Some cases are very straightforward, like violence, for example.
 In many cases it's a question of the particular effect the behaviour of one partner has on the other.
 If the effect is mild (irritation, annoyance, boredom etc.) it is not sufficient.
 If the effect is more dramatic and this is clear to your partner, it may well be sufficient.
-The question the judge asks her/himself is: 'Would a reasonable person conclude that this person cannot be expected to live with his/her partner?'
+The question the judge asks herself or himself is: "Would a reasonable person conclude that this person cannot be expected to live with his/her partner?"

-Example 1: R. tends to squeeze toothpaste in the middle.
-P. is a very orderly person and this annoys him/her.
+Example 1: Rob tends to squeeze the tube of toothpaste in the middle.
+Alice is a very orderly person and this annoys her.

-A reasonable person would probably conclude that this was part of the wear and tear of living with someone and that it was not unreasonable to expect P. to put up with it.
+A reasonable person would probably conclude that this was part of the experience of living with someone to be irritated by minor actions such as this, and that it was not unreasonable to expect Alice to put up with it.

-Example 2: P. has a traumatic childhood experience involving a motor accident in which she was injured.
+Example 2: Kirsty has a traumatic childhood experience involving a motor accident in which she was injured.

-R knows all about this and how it has affected P. R deliberately drives dangerously in order to upset R.
+Peter knows all about this and how it has affected Kirsty.
+Peter deliberately drives fast when Kirsty in a passenger in order to upset her.

 Please note that the information provided on this page: